gdude2002/Training/src/exercises/august12/README.md

 Today's exercises were designed to be done in pairs.
-I have to say, this is the first time I've done pair programming on my own - but I guess, some people feel like it's not necessary.
+I have to say, this is the first time I've done pair programming on my own - but I guess, some people feel like it's not necessary, regardless of how ridiculously common and useful it is to have a second pair of eyes on your code.

 The wording of most of these questions was, as ever, abysmal.
 For example, exercise 17..